DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: The Proposed Framework

 \subsubsection{The Proposed DQN Architecture}

-Given the state $s_t$, the action $a_t$ of AA consists three sub-actions, i.e., whether to interpolate an ad, if yes, (ii) where is the optimal location and (iii) which ad is optimal.
+Given the state $s_t$, the action $a_t$ of AA consists of three sub-actions, i.e., whether to interpolate an ad, if yes, (ii) where is the optimal location and (iii) which ad is optimal.

-We first consider to simultaneously tackle the sub-action (ii) and (iii).
+We first consider simultaneously tackle the sub-action (ii) and (iii).
 In other words, we aim to estimate the Q-values of all possible locations $a_t^{loc}$ for any given candidate ad $a_t^{ad}$.
-To incorporate these two sub-actions into one framework, we proposed a novel DQN architecture, as illustrated in Figure~\ref{fig:Fig3_DEAR}(a), which is on the top of the two conventional Deep Q-network architectures shown in Figure~\ref{fig:Fig2_DQNs}.
+To incorporate these two sub-actions into one framework, we proposed a novel DQN architecture, as illustrated in Figure~\ref{fig:Fig3_DEAR2}, which is on the top of the two conventional Deep Q-network architectures shown in Figure~\ref{fig:Fig2_DQNs}.
 The inputs are the representations of state $s_t$ and any candidate ad $a_t^{ad}$, while the output is the action-value (Q-value) corresponding to $L+1$ locations.
-In this way, the proposed DQN architecture could take advantage of both two traditional DQN architectures, which could simultaneously evaluate the Q-values of two types of internally related sub-actions, i.e., evaluating the Q-values of all possible locations for an ad.
+In this way, the proposed DQN architecture could take advantage of both traditional DQN architectures, which could simultaneously evaluate the Q-values of two types of internally related sub-actions, i.e., evaluating the Q-values of all possible locations for an ad.

 To incorporate the first sub-action (whether to interpolate an ad or not) into the above DQN architecture, we consider not interpolating an ad as a special $location\,0$, and extend the length of output layer from $L+1$ to $L+2$, where $Q(s_t,a_t^{ad})^0$ corresponds to the Q-value of not incorporating an ad into current rec-list.
 Therefore, the proposed DQN architecture could take the three sub-actions simultaneously, where the Q-value depends on the combination of ad-location pair; and when $Q(s_t,a_t^{ad})^0$ of any candidate ads corresponds to the maximal Q-value, the AA will not interpolate an ad into current rec-list.
+It worth noting that, compared with the classical DQN in Figure~\ref{fig:Fig2_DQNs} (b) that requires $|A|\cdot L$ times of value-function evaluations forward through the whole neural network, our proposed model reduces the temporal complexity of forward propagations from $O(|A|\cdot L)$ to $O(|A|)$.